Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

 \subsection{Magnetically-induced chirality}

 The excitonic origin of the high reflectance in the monolayer TMD mirrors endows the nano-cavity with another unique capability, i.e., a chiral behavior induced by an external magnetic field ($B$).
+A potential application of such a chiral cavity is the circular polarization-dependent light-matter interaction that can be achieved when embedding an unpolarized emitter resonant with one of the chiral modes.
+In this scenario, the emitter will be transparent to one of the cavity modes, but interact with the other one \cite{hallett2022engineering}.
 To demonstrate this chirality, we measure the $B$-dependent reflectance when illuminating the sample with opposite circular polarization ($\sigma^+$ and $\sigma^-$) in a Faraday configuration (see Methods).
-Fig.~\ref{magnet}a shows the reflectance spectra of the device for the two circular polarization states under three different values of $B$: 0 T, 5 T, and 10 T. The degeneracy of two optical modes with orthogonal circular polarization is lifted with increasing $B$.
-This behavior originates in the valley-dependent optical selection rule and the valley Zeeman effect of TMD monolayers due to inversion symmetry breaking and spin-orbit coupling\cite{Xiao2012,Xuan2020}: a magnetic field splits the energy of excitons in the K and -K valleys, which shift the reflectance peak and the cavity mode of $\sigma^+$ and $\sigma^-$ light (in set of Fig.~\ref{magnet}a).
+Fig.~\ref{magnet}A shows the reflectance spectra of the device for the two circular polarization states under three different values of $B$: 0 T, 5 T, and 10 T. We note that this measurement was performed in a different spot on the sample with respect to Fig.~\ref{device} resulting in slight spectral differences.
+The small difference between the $\sigma^+$ and $\sigma^-$ spectra at 0 T originates in the imperfect polarization filter.
+Regardless, the degeneracy of the mode is evident in the absence of a magnetic field.
+This degeneracy of the two optical modes with orthogonal circular polarization is lifted with increasing $B$.
+This behavior originates in the valley-dependent optical selection rule and the valley Zeeman effect of TMD monolayers due to inversion symmetry breaking and spin-orbit coupling\cite{Xiao2012,Xuan2020}: a magnetic field splits the energy of excitons in the K and -K valleys, which shift the reflectance peak and the cavity mode of $\sigma^+$ and $\sigma^-$ light (inset of Fig.~\ref{magnet}A).
 Such magnetic tuning of chiral light-matter coupling is usually not achievable in photonic microcavities due to the non-magnetic nature of the typical component materials \cite{Megahd2022}.
+Here, excitons in MoSe2 experience the Zeeman effect which introduces the chiral behavior.